Geometric flavours of Quantum Field theory on a Cauchy hypersurface. Part II: Methods of quantization and evolution: Quantization of the algebra of observables of a field theory

 The holomorphic representation of quantum field theory is particularly well behaved to describe a quantum field theory over a Cauchy hypersurface $\Sigma$.
 In sections above, we showed a detailed account of this representation as well as its relation with several other representations of QFT.
 Thus, the space of pure states for this theory is considered to be

 for a suited choice of Gaussian measure $D\mu_c$.
-In this space the Wiener Ito decomposition is particularly simple and Skorokhod integral amounts to simple multiplication by $\phi^\mathbf{x}$, see \cite{alonso2023}, which is also reflected in the simple form of creation and annihilation operators of \eqref{eq:operator_momentum}.
+In this space the Wiener Ito decomposition is particularly simple and Skorokhod integral amounts to simple multiplication by $\phi^\mathbf{x}$ which is also reflected in the simple form of creation and annihilation operators of \eqref{eq:quantizationholomorphic}.
+For the discussion of these and further analytical properties see \cite{alonsoGeometricFlavours2023}.
 In this section we will present a quick summary of quantization in the holomorphic representation.
-In this case we will use the new tool of reproducing kernels presented in \cite{alonso2023} to deal with ordering problems in the quantization of nonlinear operators.
+In this case we will use the new tool of reproducing kernels presented in \cite{alonsoGeometricFlavours2023} to deal with ordering problems in the quantization of nonlinear operators.
+Since we will not discuss any other quantization mapping, for simplicity, in this and sections below we identify $\phi^{\mathbf{x}}$ with $\utilde\phi^{\mathbf{x}}$ unless otherwise stated.